libhal-google/libhal/README.md

 # 💡 Motivation

 The world of embedded systems is written almost entirely in C and C++.
-More and more the embedded world moves away from C and towards C++.
+More and more of the embedded world move away from C and towards C++.
 This has to do with the many benefits of C++ such as type safety, compile time features, meta-programming, multiple programming paradigms which, if use correctly can result in smaller and higher performance code than in C.